-Area Size and Shape (degree to which the area may be or is becoming self-sustaining): The area is contained on the steep faces of the gully system but also includes some areas on the slopes to the south of Luggate Creek.
+Area Size and Shape (degree to which the area may be or is becoming self-sustaining): The area is situated on the rocky north and south faces of Luggate Creek.

 Diversity and Pattern (is there a notable range of species and habitats, aspects, sequences?): The kanuka woodland has a range of shrubland species representative of the area and will also provide habitat for a range of bird and lizard species.